 The second liability measure shown is the one currently used for the Plan's funding target, the actuarial liability (AL).
-These target amounts are represented by the top of the gray bars.
+The top of the gray bars represents these target amounts.
 This measurement is also the basis of the liability measure used in GASB 67.
-The funded ratios reported by the Plan are the percentages shown above the bars and are developed by comparing the actuarial value to assets to these target measurements of liability at each valuation date.
+The funded ratios reported by the Plan are the percentages shown above the bars and are developed by comparing the Actuarial value of Assets to these target measurements of liability at each valuation date.